ProteusMRIgHIFU/AtlasesFUS/README.md

 Each atlas was manually inspected to recenter the 0 at Bregma.
 The size in mm is important to calibrate the area of the SVG scalable templates.

-Consult [notebook]("Atlases/Tools for Atlas preparation/Convert Atlases for Stereotactic navigation.ipynb") for details for the conversion.
+Consult the **notebook** `Atlases/Tools for Atlas preparation/Convert Atlases for Stereotactic navigation.ipynb` for details for the conversion.

 # Citation